keidsiri/capstoneProject-planing/README.md

 * 8.15am - 9.15pm: Set up repo and find the resources for capstone project
 * 9.15 - 10.30 : Watch youTube tutorial of React / Redux
 * 10.30 - 11.45 :  Research documentations for Instagram
+* 1.30 - 2.30  : Planing the capstone proposal
+* 2.30 : Watch the tutorial of Instagram clone ( very long one )